Round table: Will neural networks kill the profession of a CG artist?

 Our guys are making a VR shooter and generating concepts of locations and props.

-For example, recently we needed to add covers of games that have not yet been released to the site.
-Can you guess which ones were drawn by the artist, and which ones are neural networks?
+For example, recently we needed to add the covers of games that have not yet been released to the site.
+Can you guess which ones were drawn by the artist and which ones by the neural network?

 Will neural networks kill the profession of a CG artist?

-I don’t think that the profession of a CG artist will become unclaimed in the next few years.
-Rather, new, possibly more complex challenges will appear.
+I don't think that the profession of a CG artist will become unclaimed in the next few years.
+Rather, new, perhaps more complex challenges will arise.
 If you fantasize, then, most likely, new related professions will come — for example, CG artist-AI operator.

 In any case, to create art content through a neural network, you will need a good art vision.
 At least until AI learns to answer the question: "Is it beautiful?".

 Of course, neural networks will greatly change the world of CG.
 They are changing it while I am writing this comment.
-But we all live in a world of progress, so do not be afraid of change.
+But we all live in a world of progress, so don't be afraid of change.

-The replacement of the artist is still far away, we need someone who understands the big picture and common goals.
+There is still a long way to replace the artist, we need someone who understands the big picture and common goals.
 But definitely neural networks will change the work of artists.

-To prepare high-quality graphics, even with the help of a neural network, it is not enough to be a person who presses a button and selects the correct query.
-In addition, you need to make a successful compilation of successful pictures in Photoshop, you need to be able to finish what the neural network has difficulties with (the same hands, for example).
-At the concept level, you need to be able to refine the logic, since the network does not yet “understand” the functionality of what it generates, which is why beautiful, but absolutely illogical objects are obtained.
+To prepare high-quality graphics, even with the help of a neural network, it is not enough to be a person who clicks on a button and selects the correct query.
+In addition, you need to make a successful compilation of successful images in Photoshop, you need to be able to finish what the neural network has difficulties with (the same hands, for example).
+At the concept level, you need to be able to refine the logic, since the network does not yet "understand" the functionality of what it generates, which results in beautiful, but absolutely illogical objects.

 Natalia Popova, Fridays Games Project Manager